The additional geographical definitions

 Work will, however, continue to include other Doc and Docg wines in the area.

 The ‘Additions’ list is not the exclusive territory of wine, either: in fact, if other agricultural products are cultivated in the same area, they can benefit from the special name.
-The Barolo zone includes 166 such ‘names’ approved by the new Disciplinary Regulations of December 2009.
+The Barolo zone includes 181 such ‘names’ (including 11 municipal) approved by the new Disciplinary Regulations of 2010.
 The use of such a term is not to be confused with the name of a particular vineyard (‘Vigna’), which requires even more stringent application of yield reductions in order to be applied to a Doc or Docg wine.
 This was originally intended as an attempt to create an Italian ‘cru’ system, but it has not been widely adopted.